scala-native/scala-native/docs/user/sbt.rst

 is needed in the build file other than the normal dependency so it is transparent to the library user.

-This feature can be used in combination with the feature to put native code in you application as described above.
+This feature can be used in combination with the feature above that allows native code in your application.

 Cross compilation
 -----------------